ClickHouse/ClickHouse/docs/en/query_language/select.md

 To execute a query, all the columns listed in the query are extracted from the appropriate table.
 Any columns not needed for the external query are thrown out of the subqueries.
 If a query does not list any columns (for example, `SELECT count() FROM t`), some column is extracted from the table anyway (the smallest one is preferred), in order to calculate the number of rows.

-The `FINAL` modifier can be used in the `SELECT` select query for aggregating engines from the [MergeTree](../operations/table_engines/mergetree.md) family.
+The `FINAL` modifier can be used in the `SELECT` select query for engines from the [MergeTree](../operations/table_engines/mergetree.md) family.
 When you specify `FINAL`, data is selected fully "merged".
-Keep in mind that using `FINAL` leads to a selection that includes columns related to the primary key, in addition to the columns specified in the `SELECT`.
-Additionally, the query will be executed in a single stream, and data will be merged during query execution.
+Keep in mind that using `FINAL` leads to reading columns related to the primary key, in addition to the columns specified in the query.
+Additionally, the query will be executed in a single thread, and data will be merged during query execution.
 This means that when using `FINAL`, the query is processed slowly.
 In the most cases, avoid using `FINAL`.
+The `FINAL` modifier can be applied for all engines of MergeTree family that do data transformations in background merges (except GraphiteMergeTree).

 ### SAMPLE Clause {#select-sample-clause}